 - Performance - turns on write buffers and enhances write speed of the device.
 You must always remove this hardware safely because files might not be copied or written to the disk completely even if no disk activity indicator is on or blinking.

-To open Device Manager, right-click (My) Computer icon on Desktop or in Start menu.
+To open Device Manager, right-click (My) Computer/This PC icon on Desktop or in Start menu.
 Click Properties.

 In Windows XP, System Properties window opens.
 Open Hardware tab and click Device Manager.

 In Windows Vista, 7, 8 and 8.1, click Device Manager in the left part of Basic system information window.

 In the Device Manager window, expand the Disk drives section and locate the removable drive.
 It usually includes its connector type, such as USB or FireWire in the name.